seapagan/seapagan/README.md

     Editing and more.
 Fully Responsive.
 This has been semi-abandoned for about 6 months, but I am planning to pick it up again soon.
 * [poectrl](https://github.com/seapagan/shopping-list)
-  * A reasonably nich project to control the PoE ports on a Ubiquiti TS-8-PRO Switch, with plans to support other models.
+  * A reasonably niche project to control the PoE ports on a Ubiquiti TS-8-PRO Switch, with plans to support other models.
 I use this to automatically control the power to my home/external CCTV cameras and switches.
 * [django-rundevserver](https://github.com/seapagan/django-rundevserver)